supabase-community/postgres_lsp/docs/index.md

 ## Usage

-You can check SQL files using the `check` command:
+You can use the language tools either via CLI or a Language Server.

+The CLI exposes a simple `check` command that will run all checks on the given files or paths.

 ```sh
 pglt check myfile.sql